×

 Will I need to travel to see a specialist?

 "Arizona is home to numerous cities offering a wide range of medical specialty services.
 Phoenix, Tucson, and Scottsdale are the most populous cities in the state and offer a large selection of medical specialists for locals and visitors alike.
 Flagstaff, Prescott, and Yuma are popular destinations for medical tourists, and each city is home to a variety of esteemed specialists.
-Additionally, rural towns throughout the state such as Payson, Cottonwood, and Sierra Vista also have access to adequate medical care and qualified medical specialists," commented one expat living in Arizona.
+Additionally, rural towns throughout the state such as Payson, Cottonwood, and Sierra Vista also have access to adequate medical care and qualified medical specialists," mentioned one expat in Arizona.

 Are common prescription medications available in Arizona?

 "Yes, common prescription medications are available in Arizona.
 Pharmacies throughout the state carry a wide variety of medications, including those used to treat common conditions such as high blood pressure, diabetes, and depression.
 Many pharmacies also offer generic versions of brand-name medications, which can be more affordable for patients.
-Additionally, many pharmacies offer special discounts and programs to help make medications more accessible and affordable for those who need them," said an expat in Arizona.
+Additionally, many pharmacies offer special discounts and programs to help make medications more accessible and affordable for those who need them," said one expat living in Arizona.

 Do you have anything more to add about local medical facilities in Arizona?

 "Arizona boasts a strong network of medical facilities, providing access to thousands of healthcare providers around the state.
 The quality of medical care available in Arizona is consistently ranked among the highest in the nation and is well-regarded for its excellent medical outcomes and patient satisfaction.
 The state also offers a number of specialized medical treatments, procedures, and services, as well as advanced medical technology, allowing for diagnosis and treatment of a wide variety of conditions.
-In addition, Arizona is home to a number of leading medical research institutions, providing citizens with access to the latest medical breakthroughs and innovations," remarked one expat in Arizona.
+In addition, Arizona is home to a number of leading medical research institutions, providing citizens with access to the latest medical breakthroughs and innovations," wrote an expat living in Arizona.

 As a foreigner living in Arizona, will I have access to public healthcare?
 What is it like?